 I loved this fabric so much I made a framed art piece out of a scrap.
 See it here…..Cockatiel Art.

 The gray Cockatiel (had to look up the spelling) looks right at home on the chair.
 What do you think?
-Have a great day, Kathy
+How do you like the fabric and is the yellow paint too bold or just right?
+Thanks for being here and have a great day, Kathy

 (This post first appeared on Petticoat Junktion in 2014.
 It has been updated with new details and photos.)